 Image from picstopin.com

-Paper can be easily transformed and reused and is just one example of how recycling, as opposed to merely throwing away, can make a big difference in being eco friendly.
+Paper can be easily transformed and reused and is just one example of how recycling, as opposed to merely throwing it away, can make a big difference in being eco-friendly.

 Most local councils will provide recycling facilities for glass, cans and paper, and there will often be local facilities to recycle everything from batteries to electronics, to clothing.